frizatch/ScrollyTelling-Introduction/README.md

 </p>

 Story Maps are a way to create a web-based, immersive presentation about any topic you want to share!
 They don’t even have to have maps in them, but they are designed to easily add a geographic aspect to your story.
 For ESRI story maps, you can add content to your narrative beyond text like images, videos, maps (of course), and even sound clips if you have a fully licensed account.
-Knight Lab story maps, built by a journalism group at Northwester, are a different verions
+Knight Lab story maps, built by a journalism group at Northwestern Univeristy, is just one of the data visualization tools they've constructed.
+It centers on a map and easily links out to other media on the web.

-Here are some steps to get you going:
+There are many other scrollytelling technologies out there, but this workshop will look into these two.

 ## Explore Examples

-•	ESRI, a company that hosts the ArcGIS application we’ll be using (there are others), has storymap galleries that can give you a great idea of what is possible.
+ESRI, a company that hosts many applications such as ArcGIS Online and "StoryMaps", has [storymap galleries](https://doc.arcgis.com/en/arcgis-storymaps/gallery/) that can give you a great idea of what is possible.

-•	Here are a few story maps with different highlights: o	A World of Circles – satellite images presented in the “Sidecar” format o	Chiles en Nogada – a Map Tour and videos for a recipe o	Augmenting Amache – embedded maps and videos of 3D reconstructions o	History and the City – georeferenced and 3D maps about NYC
+Here are a few ESRI story maps with different highlights:
+-	[A World of Circles](https://storymaps.arcgis.com/stories/4ec682ecf79e4055ab3ad1d93adf8cf8) – satellite images presented in the “Sidecar” format
+-	[Chiles en Nogada](https://storymaps.arcgis.com/collections/15788592cf844121a71a6a7dfc4cfc17?item=4) – a Map Tour and videos for a recipe
+-	[Augmenting Amache](https://storymaps.arcgis.com/stories/c256b7ed97cb403aaf107742fc895f85) – embedded maps and videos of 3D reconstructions
+-	[History and the City](https://storymaps.arcgis.com/stories/c54162ae75cd471286793dde45807be9) – georeferenced and 3D maps about NYC

+## Setting up a Story

 ## Collect images or videos
 - Digitally gather some of your own photos, drawings, graphics, or videos you might like to insert into a story.